 Nitrous oxide, more commonly known as “laughing gas,” is often used as a conscious sedative during a dental visit.
-The gas is administered with a mixture of oxygen and has a calming effect that helps phobic or anxious patients relax during their dental treatment.
-Because it is a mild sedative, patients are still conscious and can talk to their dentist during their visit.
-After treatment, the nitrous is turned off and oxygen is administered for 5-10 minutes to help flush any remaining gas.
+The gas is administered with a mixture of oxygen and has a calming effect that helps scared or anxious patients relax during their dental visits.
+Because it is only a mild sedative, patients are still conscious and can talk to their dentist during their visit.
+After treatment, the nitrous is turned off and oxygen is administered for 5 minutes to help flush any remaining gas.
 The effects wear off almost immediately.
-Nitrous oxide rarely has side effects, although some patients may experience minor nausea and constipation.
-Your doctor will provide you with pre-and post-sedation instructions.
+Nitrous oxide rarely has negative side effects, although some patients may experience minor nausea.
+If your interested in Nitrous oxide, please feel free to discuss it's benefits with our staff or Doctor McCormick.